th2-net/th2-common-j/README.md

 * cradleMaxMessageBatchSize - this option defines the maximum message batch size in bytes with its default value set to 1048576.
 * timeout - this option defines connection timeout in milliseconds.
 If set to 0 or ommited, the default value of 5000 is used.
 * pageSize - this option defines the size of the result set to fetch at a time.
 If set to 0 or ommited, the default value of 5000 is used.
+* factor - if policy selected as ADJUSTING factor will be used as parameter for it, page size is divided by given factor in case of failure
+* maxRetry - if policy selected as FIXED_RETRY this option will define max number of retries for it
+* singleRowResultExecPolicy - this option defines type of single row policy, by default value is FIXED_RETRY (FIXED_RETRY, ADJUSTING, NO_RETRY)
+* multiRowResultExecPolicy -  this option defines type of single row policy, by default value is ADJUSTING (FIXED_RETRY, ADJUSTING, NO_RETRY)

 ```json
 {